-4.4.1 Top of Atmosphere DIMITRI Assessment
+4.4.1 DIMITRI Sensor to Sensor Assessment

-Initial activities have started related to expanding the sensor comparison to include Top of Atmosphere (TOA), through the Database for Imaging Multi-spectral Instruments and Tools for Radiometric Intercomparison (DIMITRI) software [RD.8].
-The software has been received from ARGANS and updated to a newer version of IDL with OceanSat-2 data ingestion and processing included.
-An internal report [RD.9] was produced to show the progress.
-Since then, work has focused on using the relative spectral responses, which have been digitised from papers, to create an improved specification of the sensor.
+The Top of Atmosphere (TOA) comparison is performed using the Database for Imaging Multi-spectral Instruments and Tools for Radiometric Intercomparison (DIMITRI) software [RD.8].
+The software was received from ARGANS and updated to a newer version of IDL with OceanSat-2 data ingestion and processing included.
+The integration activities are described in an internal report [RD.9].